sososkxksodkd/Amogus/README.md

                                         if mHum and mHum.Health > 0 and mRoot then
                                             aliveCount = aliveCount + 1

+                                            -- FIX: RAGDOLL CHECK IM KILL-LOOP!
+                                            local isRagdolled = mob:FindFirstChild("Rag") or (mob.Parent and mob.Parent.Name == "Ragdolls") or mHum:GetAttribute("isRagdolled")

+                                            if not isRagdolled then
-                                            if not targetLook then targetLook = mRoot.Position end
+                                                if not targetLook then targetLook = mRoot.Position end validTargetFound = true

-                                            -- FIX: Monster-Hitbox massiv vergrößern und fixieren! if mRoot.Size.Y < 40 then
+                                                if mRoot.Size.Y < 40 then
                                                     mRoot.Size = Vector3.new(40, 40, 40)
                                                     mRoot.CanCollide = false
-                                                mRoot.Velocity = Vector3.new(0,0,0)
+                                                    mRoot.Velocity = Vector3.new(0, 0, 0)
+                                                    mRoot.RotVelocity = Vector3.new(0, 0, 0)
+                                                end
+                                            else
+                                                -- Wenn ragdolled, setze Hitbox zurück, um Fling zu verhindern! if mRoot.Size.Y > 5 then
+                                                    mRoot.Size = Vector3.new(2, 2, 1)
+                                                end
                                             end
                                         end
                                     end